lhyochan7/Sudoku-solver-Z3/README.md

 - An input of Sudoku-X consists of nine lines each of which has nine values separated by one or multiple whitespaces.
 A value can be one of the nine integers (from ‘1’ to ‘9’) representing preassigned values and ‘?’ indicating an unassigned cell.
-The following is an input text for the puzzle instance of Figure 1:
+The following is an example input text.

 ```